ibm-cloud-docs/containers/cs_storage_portworx.md

 2. Open the Kubernetes dashboard.
 3. Select the namespace where you installed the PX-Backup service components.
 4. In the **Services** section, find the **px-backup-ui** service and locate the URL in the **Public Endpoints** column.
 Click this URL to open the PX-Backup console.
 7. Log in to the PX-Backup console.
 If you are the first user to access the console, you must log in in with the username `admin` and the password `admin`.
-You are redirected to a registration page to set a uniqe username and password.
+You are redirected to a registration page to set a unique username and password.
 Subsequent users must register a new account to access the console.

 **For public classic clusters**